bamadesigner/wA11y/README.md

     * For example, images and videos need text equivalents to convey information and context to those who have trouble with vision and/or hearing.
 * Color usage should have  sufficient contrast and should not be used as the sole method for conveying information or direction.
     * For example, if your website has directions in red, and a user cannot see red, then that direction is inaccessible.
+    * Links, or actions on your website, should always be signified with something other than simply a different color.
+For example, an underline is the most common trait.
 * Pages should have  proper heading structure  in order to be readable without a stylesheet for those who do not navigate visually.
 * All site functionality  should be available  using the keyboard  for persons who do  not use a mouse.
+    * Tab order is important.
+* Adding ARIA attributes are helpful to provide screen reader users with more context and greater interactivity with content.
 * Responsive web design is important to ensure your site can be viewed on assistive devices of various sizes.

-For more information about accessibility, including official standards and checklists, [check out the provided resources](#resources).
+For more information about accessibility, including official standards and checklists, [check out our resources](#other-accessibility-resources).

-## Tools
+## Tools Included in Wa11y

 The mission for the Wa11y plugin is to provide a plethora of tools to help you evaluate and improve the accessibility of your website.

-If you would like to see any new tools added to the plugin, please create an issue in this repo and label it an "enhancement".
+**If you would like to see any new tools added to the plugin, please create an issue in this repo and label it an "enhancement".**

 ### Tota11y